cyberark/conjur-spring-boot-sdk/README.md

 - With **minimal code** change by annotating existing or new POJO/Class with @ConjurPropertySource
 - With **no code** change.

-The Authentication parameters to connect to Conjur Server can be configured either as the System Env variables(while using @ConjurPropertySource annotation) or through external property source[Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/).
+The Authentication parameters to connect to Conjur Server can be configured either as the System Env variables(while using @ConjurPropertySource annotation) or through external property source [Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/).

 ## Benefits of storing application secrets in [CyberArk's Vault](https://www.conjur.org/)